glasgowm148/Calamity/timelog.md

   - see performance
   - see where it fails
   - add / improvimng structure story
-    - show a story and how you worked through
+    - show a story and how you worked though